bilallusl13/bilallusl13/README.md

 ### Goals

-- Be the **#1 Full-Stack Developer** in my program
+- Become a **top-tier Full-Stack Developer**
-- Build meaningful projects that solve real problems
+- Build Python-powered intelligent applications
-- Never settle for “normal” – I'm not made for it
+- Combine clean design with smart algorithms
-- Combine machine learning & web development for smart applications
+- Never fit in — I was made to stand out

 ---

-### “I’d rather fail with fire in my heart than succeed with nothing in my soul.”
+### “I'd rather build the future in Python than maintain the past in silence.”

 ---